 Compassion Focused Therapy (CFT) aims to promote psychological wellbeing by encouraging

-people to be compassionate and kind to themselves and others.
+people to be compassionate and kind to themselves and others as well as motivating themselves in a way that is less critical (and actually more effective).
 This is particularly helpful as often we are critical of ourselves and this can impact negatively on

 self-esteem and mood.
 We will work together to consider any areas in which you may be overly self-critical and recognise ways to increase self-compassion.

 Acceptance and Commitment Therapy (ACT) recognises that we experience difficulties in life, and

 You may already know what type of therapy you would like or you may just know

 that you need to talk to someone.
 We can decide together what is most helpful for you as well as the amount of sessions that may be helpful.
 Often therapy will use a combination of the above approaches to help to talk about your difficulties and how to move

 forward.
 A key part of all therapy involves realising that you are not alone, and that many of our emotions, thoughts, and behaviours are normal responses to difficult circumstances which over time become unhelpful to us and start to cause us problems.
 I hope